Say what you mean. Mean what you say.

 Let's go back to those resolutions I listed at the start of the post.
 Did you notice the use of the words try and should?

-Try and should are two words that I want to banish from our collective vocabulary in 2019.
+Try and should are two weasel words that I want you to banish from your vocabulary in 2019.
 I want you to stop whenever you use them, hear yourself think them or when someone else uses them.

 Why?
 They are words that carry as much baggage as an airport luggage carousel.
 They burden us with feelings of compulsion, obligation or half-heartedness.